HPS 0410 | Einstein for Everyone |

 What made visualizing these non-Euclidean geometries easy was that we embedded the non-Euclidean space in a higher dimensioned Euclidean space.
 That took an unfamiliar and even disquieting geometry and made it familiar.
 However in the end, we must dispense with these higher dimensional embedding spaces and simply take the new geometries as worthy geometries in their own right.
 There are three problems if we do not dispense with the embedding space.

-Another is practical.
-The real gain is to our imagination.
-Imagine a three dimensional curved space that is curving into the fourth dimension of a four dimensional Euclidean space.
+2. The second is practical.
+The real gain is supposed to be to our imagination.
+Imagine a three dimensional curved space that is curving into the fourth dimension of a four-dimensional Euclidean space.
 Well--that's the problem.
 You cannot imagine it.
-So the practical gain to visualization is lost in this case.
+The practical gain to visualization is lost in this case.
 It is replace by a new problem: how are we to visualize the curving of the three dimensional space into a four dimensional space?